BTP405/BTP405_PROJECT_2_SHARA_CRIS/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/545oUMxH)

 ## 1. Project Title and Description
-    - Title: This is the Musify, it replicates many music app projects
-    - Description: For the Backend, we have collected datas from PostgresSQL and then pushed into Supabase, which is the online database that we can access to the Front-end like Mongoose or MongoDB Atlas.
-Our Frontend is declared with Django(Using Python as URL, API and render logic, while HTML for website sheet)
+    - Title: This is the Musify, it replicates many music app projects.
+Musify stands as a state-of-the-art music application that seamlessly combines the robustness of PostgreSQL's backend infrastructure with the versatility of Django's frontend framework.
+Through Render deployment and Docker virtualization, Musify not only ensures scalability and reliability but also delivers a superior user experience, setting a new benchmark in the realm of music apps.
+    - Description:
+    + PostgreSQL Backend: Musify's foundation lies in PostgreSQL, empowering it to efficiently manage vast volumes of music data with unparalleled reliability and data integrity, providing users with a seamless and uninterrupted experience.
+    + Django Frontend: With Django's extensive capabilities at its helm, Musify delivers a dynamic and interactive frontend experience.
+From URL routing to API logic and rendering, Django orchestrates every aspect, ensuring a smooth and engaging user journey.
+    + Render Deployment: Musify's presence on Render epitomizes simplicity and scalability.
+Leveraging Render's robust deployment infrastructure, Musify effortlessly scales to meet user demands, while Docker's virtualization ensures consistent performance across diverse environments.
+    + Unit Testing: Musify adopts a rigorous approach to quality assurance through comprehensive unit testing.
+From frontend components to backend functionalities, every aspect of Musify undergoes meticulous testing, guaranteeing reliability, stability, and optimal performance throughout its lifecycle.
 ## 2. Installation
-    - Dependencies: Download supabase_py, django extension, and dj_database_url
+    - Dependencies: Download django extension, and dj_database_url, gunicorn
     - Installation Instructions: Provide step-by-step instructions on how to install and set up your project.
 ## 3. Usage
     - Examples: